drmly/drmly/README.md

 Bind is in early development!
 There are many rough edges.
 File issues for any bugs you find.
+Also, since I'm on a mac I've been testing on a mac, thus, if you're on linux or windows, please let me know if you get any errors, because they should be easily fixed and I'd really like you to be able to make cool images/videos!

 ![Alt Text](bg.png?raw=true "will")
 ----------